saqibmir1/weaveBI-pythoon-/README.md

 ## Prerequisites

 - Python 3.12
-- A running instance of a PostgreSQL database for storing application data.
+- A running instance of a PostgreSQL .
-- A running instance of redis for storing OTPs (optional)
+- A running instance of redis (optional).
 ---

 ## Installation